oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 </copy>
 ```

 You'll notice there doesn't appear to be anything related to an Oracle Database.
-Fortunately, Kubernetes allows you to extend the capabilities of your cluster with **Custom Resource Definitions**, or **CRDs**.
+Fortunately, Kubernetes allows you to extend the capabilities of your cluster with *Custom Resource Definitions*, or *CRDs*.

-When you install the OraOperator later in this Lab, it will create **CRDs** allowing you to define Single Instance, RAC, Sharded, and Cloud Oracle Databases including the Autonomous Database in the Kubernetes Cluster.
+When you install the OraOperator later in this Lab, it will create *CRDs* allowing you to define Single Instance, RAC, Sharded, and Cloud Oracle Databases including the Autonomous Database in the Kubernetes Cluster.

 ## Task 2: Resource Controllers and Operators

 On their own though, Kubernetes Resources only let you define your objects in the cluster.
-When you combine a Resource with a **Controller** you have a true declarative API to fully manage your Resources.
+When you combine a Resource with a *Controller* you have a true declarative API to fully manage your Resources.

-Kubernetes comes with a set of built-in Controllers that run inside the **kube-control-manager** which operates in a continuous loop to monitor the current state of built-in resources, like Deployments.
-It is the Controllers job to watch and make changes to the built-in resources to ensure they match the desired configuration.
+Kubernetes comes with a set of built-in *Controllers* that run inside the *kube-control-manager* which operates in a continuous loop to monitor the current state of built-in resources, like *Deployments*.
+It is the *Controllers* job to watch and make changes to the built-in resources to ensure they match the desired configuration.

 ![kube-control-manager](images/kube-control-manager.png "kube-control-manager")

 ## Task 3: Controller In Action

-To see a Controller in action, you will delete pods resulting in a Deployment resource being in an undesired state.
-The Controller will automatically reconcile the Deployment back to the desired state.
+To see a *Controller* in action, you will delete pods resulting in a *Deployment* resource being in an undesired state.
+The Controller will automatically reconcile the *Deployment* back to the desired state.

 ![controller](images/controller.png "controller")

-1. Your cluster comes with a built-in DNS server, `coredns`.
-The `coredns` pods are tied to a Deployment that stipulates there should be two `coredns` pods running (i.e. two **Replicas**) at all times.
+1. Your cluster comes with a built-in DNS server, **coredns**.
+The **coredns** pods are tied to a *Deployment* that stipulates there should be two **coredns** pods running (i.e. two *Replicas*) at all times.

-    *Note*: The number of Pods may vary depending on the number of Worker Nodes in your cluster.
+    *Note*: The number of *Pods* may vary depending on the number of *Worker Nodes* in your cluster.

-    Take a look at the `coredns` deployment, it should show **2/2** Pods are in the desired **READY** state:
+    Take a look at the **coredns** deployment, it should show **2/2** Pods are in the desired **READY** state:

     ```bash
     <copy>